 - 20. When referring claimants to Work Experience opportunities, priority should be given to 18-24 year olds.
 Other age groups do not count towards Youth Contract targets.
 Districts have discretion to refer non-YC eligible claimants to Work Experience opportunities but this should be balanced against the priority to meet YC targets. - 21.
-Where a claimant is on ESF 2014-2020, work coaches/advisers can apply discretion when referring eligible claimants to a Work Experience opportunity.
-Work coaches/advisers should take into account whether the ESF provider is already offering the same type of support and avoid duplication. - 22.
+Where a claimant is on European Social Fund Support for Families with Multiple Problems (ESF) Provision, Work Coaches/Advisers can apply discretion when referring eligible claimants to a Work Experience opportunity.
+Work Coaches/Advisers should take into account whether the ESF provider is already offering the same type of support and avoid duplication. - 22.
 When selecting interested claimants for Work Experience opportunities consider their suitability using the DWP Employer Agreement (English language version) (Welsh language version).
 A good practice is to create an LMS caseload for ease of reference. - 23.
-To improve the likelihood of Work Experience opportunities being successful, the selection process must consider both the employer's requirements and the Work Coach/Advisers' assessment of a claimant's interest in the role / sector.
-24. It would be advisable to contact or interview the claimant to gauge interest in particular Work Experience opportunities before putting them forward.
+To improve the likelihood of Work Experience opportunities being successful, the selection process must consider both the employer's requirements and the Work Coach/Advisers' assessment of a claimant's interest in the role / sector. - 24.
+It would be advisable to contact or interview the claimant to gauge interest in particular Work Experience opportunities before putting them forward.
 Where an employer has requested to be involved in the selection, provide a shortlist of claimants for their perusal, including any CVs, and so on, that the employer has requested.
 Please be aware of the security standards for sending information to external organisations.